Conformal Coating PCB: 7 Reasons Why You Need It

 You Can Apply it Easily.

-There are various ways you can use conformal coatings on your PCB.
-The extra protection conformal coatings offer makes the circuit boards durable and reliable.
+There are various ways to use conformal coatings on your PCB.
+The extra protection they offer makes the circuit boards durable and reliable.
 Some ways to apply layers include Dipping, Brushing, and Spraying.

-Another form of Spraying is the automated method, which is often faster than manual Spraying.
-By doing an extensive evaluation of your PCB design, you will know the coating method suitable for your design.
+Another form of Spraying is the automated method, often faster than manual.
+By evaluating your PCB design extensively, you will know the coating method suitable for your design.

 A coated substrate in an electronic circuit board.jpg